 We also have a number of departmental programmes supported by a range of funders in areas including public health modelling, global public health, interventions in patient populations and the measurement of diet, nutrition and physical activity.

-The Unit leads the Centre for Diet and Activity Research (CEDAR).
+The Unit leads CEDAR.
 Originally established as one of five UKCRC Public Health Research Centres of Excellence, CEDAR has allowed us to build research capacity, develop and evaluate public health interventions and natural experimental studies, and help shape public health practice and policy.
 Using research from both MRC-funded and departmental programmes, CEDAR continues as a vehicle to communicate our translational public health work.